GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

   maxTries = 100
 ```

-### GCP PubSub based message transport
+### PubSub based message transport

 In this case no discovery is required.
 Gerrit instances will just subscribe
-to the same PubSub topic.
-They will publish all messages to tha topic and will
+to the same PubSub topic(s).
+They will publish all messages to those topics and will
 pull all messages except for their own from their subscription.

 ```